Impact of Smartphone Ownership and Digital Interventions on Women Empowerment

 Secondary Outcomes (explanation)

-Financial wellbeing will be assessed from items tracking subjects’ financial condition.
-Social connectedness will be computed from items tracking subjects’ ability to connect to and rely on others.
+Financial well-being will be assessed from items tracking subjects’ financial condition.
 Intrahousehold bargaining power will be measured through the willingness to pay game to receive the money herself rather than the spouse.
-Household consumption will be assessed by the aggregate spending across 12 different common consumption baskets, such as food, energy, entertainment, education, medical, durables etc. Employability will be measured using survey-based measures on searching for jobs.
-Similarly, health and hygiene, and mental health will be derived through survey-based measures.
+Mental health will be derived through survey-based measures of subjects’ psychological distress.
+Multidimensional poverty will incorporate deprivations across multiple dimensions of child wellbeing, housing quality, asset ownership, and hygiene practices.
+Household consumption will be assessed by the aggregate spending across a range of consumption baskets.
+Similarly, social comparison and body esteem will be derived through survey-based measures.

 Experimental Design